hashicorp-forge/terraform-cloud-action/run/README.md

-# Terraform Cloud action
+# Run action

-Create and destroy infrastructure by creating an apply run **followed by a destroy run** within a GitHub action workflow.
+A GitHub Action that creates an apply or destroy run in a Terraform Cloud workspace.
+Use this in conjunction with [hashicorp-forge/terraform-cloud-action/output](https://github.com/hashicorp-forge/terraform-cloud-action/output) to assemble GitHub Action pipelines using infrastructure managed by Terraform Cloud.

 ## Documentation
 ---